 The traditional measurement of bulk firewood purchases is referred to as a cord.

-Firewood buyers make such purchases via full cords (or face cords) to maximize the acquisitions’ value.
+To maximize the acquisitions ‘ value, firewood buyers make such purchases via full cords (or face cords).

 In terms of measurements, a cord of firewood is eight feet long, four feet wide, and four feet high (128 cubic feet).

-The actual number of firewood pieces depends on the width of the cut pieces themselves.
+The number of firewood pieces depends on the cut pieces’ width.

 The width of the pieces is never overly wide because too big of a piece is not usable for home heating purposes, the primary necessity that drivers’ firewood purchases.

-For this reason, the wood is cut into sizes that measure in different, shorter widths.
+For this reason, the wood is cut into sizes that measure different, shorter widths.

 In order to measure a cord of wood, it is pivotal to understand the definition of a cord.